-Stories heard on KUT 90.5, Austin's NPR station, come from a variety of places.
-We have local stories produced by KUT News staff as well as stories from NPR, Public Radio International (PRI), American Public Media (APM) and BBC.
+Stories on KUT News 90.5, Austin's NPR station, come from a variety of places.
+We have local stories produced by KUT News staff, as well as stories from NPR, Public Radio International (PRI), American Public Media (APM) and BBC.

-If you think that the story was a local news story by KUT, please use the search box on http://www.kut.org.
+If you think that the story was a local news story by KUT, please use the search box on KUT.org.

-If you are unable to make it out to KUT, a friend, spouse or relative may pick them up for you.
+If you are unable to make it to to the station, a friend, spouse or relative may pick them up for you.
 If the event is far enough in the future, we can mail your tickets to you.
 Please contact the main office if you’ll be needing mail service.
-If you have any questions concerning tickets, you can call our main office at 512-471-1631 or email firstname.lastname@example.org.
+If you have any questions concerning tickets, you can call our main office at 512-471-1631 or email email@example.com.

-KUT is located on the University of Texas Campus, Communication Building B, on the corner of Dean Keeton and Guadalupe Streets.
+We're located on the University of Texas campus, in the Dealey Center for New Media, on the corner of Dean Keeton and Guadalupe Streets.
 Please refer to Visiting KUT (above) for information on how to get here.

 I have tickets for my music show and/or event.
-How do I set up a ticket giveaway on KUT/KUTX?
+How do I set up a ticket giveaway on KUT or KUTX?

-To give away tickets to other types of events around town you’ll need to reach out KUT’s Manager of Sponsorships Benschoter.
-His contact is email@example.com.
+To give away tickets to other types of events around town, contact sponsorships manager Pam Power.

 I want my organization featured in KUT’s “Get Involved” section.
 What’s the process?

 Get Involved is a great way to let people know what kind of services your organization offers our community.
-To submit your organization for consideration, you’ll need to contact our Associate General Manager, Hawk Mendenhall.
-Hawk’s email is firstname.lastname@example.org.
-If you want your organization featured to coincide with a specific event, you’ll need to contact KUT as far in advance as you can.
+To submit your organization for consideration, you’ll need to contact Producer Michael Lee.
+If you want your organization featured to coincide with a specific event, you’ll need to contact us as far in advance as you can.